StevenBlack/vocab/million-dollar-words.md

 Fear of, or aversion, to work.
 What Maynard G. Krebbs suffered in the Dobie Gillis show.
 If you're not too lazy to pronounce it, it's EHR-GAZ-EE-OH-FOH-BEE-A.

+### ergodic
+Of or relating to a process in which every sequence or sizable sample is equally representative of the whole (as in regard to a statistical parameter).

 ### ersatz
 Artificial, a substitute for the real thing.
 Sweet 'n Low is ersatz sugar; margarine is ersatz butter.
 Formica can be ersatz marble, wood or any other number of finishes.
 Pronounced AIR-SATZ.